cdpierse/transformers-interpret/README.md

 ### Explaining Attributions for Non Predicted Class

 Attribution explanations are not limited to the predicted class.
 Let's test a more complex sentence that contains mixed sentiments.

-In this case we pass `class_name="NEGATIVE"` as an argument indicating we would like the attributions to be explained for the **NEGATIVE** class regardless of what the actual prediction is.
+In the example below we pass `class_name="NEGATIVE"` as an argument indicating we would like the attributions to be explained for the **NEGATIVE** class regardless of what the actual prediction is.

 ```python
 cls_explainer = SequenceClassificationExplainer("I love you, I like you, I also kinda dislike you", model, tokenizer)